-Tasty and nourishing variations of the can be made in muffin cups, or 9×13 pans.
+Tasty and nourishing variations of the baked oatmeal phenomenon can be made in muffin cups, or 9×13 pans.
 These gluten-free options come in great flavor-combinations like blueberry-almond and apple-cinnamon.
 After

 the baked cups have cooled, just pop each one into a sandwich-size baggie and freeze for up to 3 months!
 Eating Bird Food has a yummy looking sweet potato baked oatmeal recipe with pumpkin pie spice and maple syrup – plus six more versions!

 For healthier versions that emphasize vegetable combinations like sweet-potato-and-black bean or kale-mushroom-and-feta, check out Self’s curated collection of 12 Healthy Breakfast Burritos.
 Once you taste these homemade breakfast burritos, stuffed with fluffy scrambled eggs, cheese, and your favorite salsa, you’ll have a hard time going back to the grocery store brand!

 When you DO have time for breakfast at home – maybe it’s the Saturday after a high school football game.
 Or maybe you can take a four-day holiday when Veteran’s Day rolls around next month.
 Wouldn’t you love to create a really exceptional breakfast without having to set the alarm like it’s a school day/work day?